-- A. Comply with CRI 104, Section 7.2, "Site Conditions; Temperature and Humidity" and Section 7.12, "Ventilation." - B. Environmental Limitations: Do not install carpet and carpet cushion until wet work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at the levels indicated for Project when occupied for its intended use.

-- C. Do not install carpet and carpet cushion over concrete slabs until slabs have cured, are sufficiently dry to bond with adhesive, and have pH range recommended by carpet manufacturer. - D. Where demountable partitions or other items are indicated for installation on top of carpet, install carpet before installing these items.
+- A. Comply with CRI 104, Section 7.2, "Site Conditions; Temperature and Humidity" and Section 7.12, "Ventilation." - B. Environmental Limitations: Do not install carpet and carpet cushion until wet work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at the levels indicated for Project when occupied for its intended use. - C. Do not install carpet and carpet cushion over concrete slabs until slabs have cured, are sufficiently dry to bond with adhesive, and have pH range recommended by carpet manufacturer. - D. Where demountable partitions or other items are indicated for installation on top of carpet, install carpet before installing these items.

 - A. Special Warranty for Carpet: Manufacturer's standard form in which manufacturer agrees to repair or replace components of carpet installation that fail in materials or workmanship within specified warranty period. - 1.
 Warranty does not include deterioration or failure of carpet due to unusual traffic, failure of substrate, vandalism, or abuse. - 2.
-Failures include, but are not limited to, more than 10 percent loss of face fiber, edge raveling, snags, runs, and delamination. - 3.
-Warranty Period: 5 years from date of Substantial Completion. - B. Special Warranty for Carpet Cushion: Manufacturer's standard form in which manufacturer agrees to repair or replace components of carpet cushion installation that fail in materials or workmanship within specified warranty period. - 1.
+Failures include, but are not limited to, more than 10 percent loss of face fiber, edge raveling, snags, runs, and delamination. - Warranty Period: 5 years from date of Substantial Completion. - B. Special Warranty for Carpet Cushion: Manufacturer's standard form in which manufacturer agrees to repair or replace components of carpet cushion installation that fail in materials or workmanship within specified warranty period. - 1.
 Warranty includes consequent removal and replacement of carpet and accessories. - 2.
 Warranty does not include deterioration or failure of carpet cushion due to unusual traffic, failure of substrate, vandalism, or abuse. - 3.
 Failure includes, but is not limited to, permanent indentation or compression. - 4.
-Warranty Period: 5 years from date of Substantial Completion.

-- A. Furnish extra materials described below, before installation begins, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
+Warranty Period: 5 years from date of Substantial Completion. - 1.8 EXTRA MATERIALS - A. Furnish extra materials described below, before installation begins, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
 Carpet: Full-width rolls equal to 5 percent of amount installed for each type indicated, but not less than 10 sq. yd.
 (8.3 sq. m).

-- 2.1 CUT PILE CARPET - A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Products: Subject to compliance with requirements, provide one of the following: 1.
-Submit Samples; color, style, to be selected by owner/developer - C. Pile Characteristic: Cut pile. - D. Pile Thickness: 0.16 inch for finished carpet. - E. Face Weight: 25 oz./Sq.
+- 2.1 CUT PILE CARPET - A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Products: Subject to compliance with requirements, provide one of the following: - 1.
+Manufacturers: - a.
+Clubhouse, Leasing Office: Shaw, Mainstreet by Philadelphia or approved equal - 1) Submit Samples Color to be selected by Architect, from full range of collection's colors. - C. Pile Characteristic: Cut pile. - D. Pile Thickness: 0.16 inch for finished carpet. - E. Face Weight: 25 oz./Sq.
 Yd. - F. Total Weight: 40 oz./Sq.
-Yd. for finished carpet. - G. Primary Backing: Manufacturer's standard material. - H. Secondary Backing: Manufacturer's standard material. - I. Applied Šoil-Resistance Treatment: Manufacturer's standard material - J. Antimicrobial Treatment: Manufacturer's standard material.
+Yd. for finished carpet. - G. Primary Backing: Manufacturer's standard material. - H. Secondary Backing: Manufacturer's standard material. - I. Applied Soil-Resistance Treatment: Manufacturer's standard material - J. Antimicrobial Treatment: Manufacturer's standard material.

-2.2 CARPET CUSHION
+- 2.2 CARPET CUSHION

-- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Products: Subject to compliance with requirements, provide one of the following: - 1.
-Thickness: 3/8 inch.
-Min. - 2.
-Density: 6 lbs/cu. ft.
+- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following:

+- B. Products: Subject to compliance with requirements, provide one of the following:

+- 1. Thickness: 3/8 inch.
+Min.

+- 2. Density: 6 lbs/cu. ft.
 Min.